2027 YOUTH Playwriting contest

 All winners will receive mentorship from working DC-area directors and workshop multiple drafts of their plays, forming a cohort of emerging artists and growing their writing abilities in the process.

-The winning plays will be rehearsed on March 14 and presented at the High School Playwriting Contest Play Reading on Saturday, March 15, at 2 PM at the Martin Luther King Jr. Memorial Library in downtown Washington, DC.
+The winning high school plays will be rehearsed on March 13 and presented at the High School Playwriting Contest Play Reading on Saturday, March 14, at 2 PM at the Martin Luther King Jr. Memorial Library in downtown Washington, DC.
+The middle school winners will be honored at the reading as well.
 These readings will be directed by professional directors and performed by professional actors.

 What else do I need to know?